skrysmanski/blogtext/readme.txt

   separately).
 Previously the file name was chosen instead.
 * Image titles will now be added as title attribute to the surround link, if there is any.
 * Plain text URLs in lists are now correctly recognized
+* Plain text URLs can now have a trailing fullstop, comma, semicolon, or colon without this being interpreted as part of the URL.
+Brackets still need to be "escaped" by a space.
 * Rewrote output cache

 = 0.9.0d =